UtshaBasak/Blood-Donation-Camp/README.md

+# Blood-Donation-Camp
-# Blood-Donation-Camp, a MySQL focused project
+A MySQL focused project